Serghei Spivac

 Serghei Spivac (born January 24, 1995) is a Moldovan professional mixed martial artist who competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2014, he has also formerly competed for World Warriors Fighting Championships, Eagles Fighting Championship, N1 Pro and Real Fight Promotion.
-As of September 9, 2025, he is #7 in the UFC heavyweight rankings.
+As of August 22, 2026, he is #13 in the Meta UFC heavyweight rankings.

 Mixed martial arts career

 Early career

 Serghei Spivac made his MMA debut in September 2014 with the Ukrainian promotion Real Fight Promotion, at 19 years old.
 He faced Andrey Serebrianikov as his first opponent.
 He won the fight in the last minute of the first round, by way of TKO.

 His second fight was with the Ukrainian-based World Warriors Fighting Championships, at WWFC Ukraine Selection 1, where he faced Evgeniy Bova in the main event.
 Spivac won the fight in the first round by way of a kimura.

 His second fight with World Warriors Fighting Championships was during WWFC: Ukraine Selection 4, in the main event.
 His opponent was Yuri Gorbenko, whom he defeated in the first round through an armbar.

 Spivac would than fight against Dimitriy Mikutsa, under the N1 Pro organization.
 Spivac submitted Mikutsa through an armbar during the last minute of the second round.

 Under the banner of Eagles Fighting Championship, Spivac faced Artem Cherkov.
 Spivac would beat him in the first round, by way of a head kick.

 After a year-long layoff, Spivac would return to the World Warriors Fighting Championships.
 His first opponent was Luke Morton, whom he beat by KO.
 In his next fight Spivac fought against the MMA veteran Travis Fulton for the vacant WWFC Heavyweight Championship, a fight which he won in the first round by a rear naked choke.
 He would defend the title 10 months later against the Croatian fighter Ivo Cuk, winning the bout in the first round by TKO.
 His last fight with WWFC was his last title defense, five months after his fight with Cuk, against Tony Lopez.
 He defeated Lopez by a neck crank in the last minute of the first round.